joshua-coppola/star-maps/README.md

 - [x] Medium - add trail count sort to drop down
 - [ ] Medium - add slider to filter by vertical
 - [ ] Medium - reorder filters
-- [ ] Medium - add difficulty to each mountain in results
+- [x] Medium - add difficulty to each mountain in results
+- [x] Medium - make double diamond icons for red and yellow difficulties
 - [ ] Medium - improve filter by state to take abbreviations or full state names
 - [ ] Low - improve default behavior for sliders
 - [ ] Medium - fix search box not resetting correctly